1inch/sdks/typescript/aqua/README.md

 ### Pushed Event

-Emitted when funds are pushed to strategy.
+Emitted when funds are pushed to a strategy.

 ```typescript
 import { PushedEvent } from '@1inch/aqua-sdk'